barebox/barebox/Documentation/user/booting-linux.rst

 following images are supported:

 * ARM Linux zImage
+* ARM64 Linux Image, plain or compressed
 * U-Boot uImage
 * barebox images
+* FIT images, containing a zImage or Image

 The images can either be passed directly to the bootm command as argument or in the ``global.bootm.image`` variable: